prasantsoy/M2-Embedded_Data-Logger/1_ Requirements/readme.md

 ## Research
-    It came as an idea to help others with the information to help someone who needs these data like a farm, and with the help of coding we did our recording work to save your time.
+    It came as an idea to help others with the information to help someone who needs these data like a farm.
+    With the help of coding we did our recording work to save your time.

 ## Cost
     It cost little to make this applicaton along with the cost of microsontroller, sensors and displays.